TREX-CoE/CalmipTraining/content/verificarlo.md

 Singularity>
 ```

+The singularity image will automatically mount the host's local directory.
+We
+recommend that you use two terminals, one outside of the image to edit files;
+one inside the image to run the commands.

 You are now ready to start the verificarlo tutorial.
-The instructions are available in thethe pdf below.
-You can ignore the docker commands, since you are already running inside the verificarlo singularity container.
+The instructions are
+available in the pdf below.
+You can ignore the docker commands, since you are
+already running inside the verificarlo singularity container.

 (If you want to work on your own laptop, you can instead use the docker commands.)